• Skip to main content

 Nothing fancy is required; get a good pair of walking shoes, take a walk to work, the bus, around the block during lunch, or on a treadmill if it is too cold or hot outside.

-Once you start eating clean and walking, you will feel better than ever as your weight drops, and you can fit in your clothes.
+Once you start eating clean and walking, you will feel better than ever as your weight drops, and you can fit into your clothes.

-Eventually, you will want to accelerate your body transformation.
+Eventually, you will want to accelerate your body’s transformation.

 One of the best ways to transform your body is through resistance training.